JonasToth/CppCoreGuidelinesTooling/tool_overview.md

 * Warn when a function declares two iterators (including pointers) of the same type instead of a range or a view.
 * (Not enforceable) This is a philosophical guideline that is infeasible to check directly.

+#### clang-tidy
+* [readability-function-size](http://clang.llvm.org/extra/clang-tidy/checks/readability-function-size.html) will check for function size, but many arguments usually means a lot to do, so this could point to interesting places as well

 ### <a name="Ri-unrelated"></a>I.24: Avoid adjacent unrelated parameters of the same type